ismaelmosquera/linearsys/readme.md

 where we use numerical analisys skills in the developed algorithms.
 QR factorization is implemented just for square matrices.

+Computing eigenvalues and eigenvectors:
+An Eigen is a pair eigenvalue/eigenvector.
+find the maximum Eigen usign the Power Method.
+Find the eigensystem for a square matrix using the QR Algorithm.

 The code can be compiled under any platform having a C compiler, since we use only standard headers
 which come with all C compilers, and the rest is pure C code.

 All the headers in the include folder are fully documented about what each funcion does.